Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Geometric approaches to computation

 \subsection{Equivariant CW-structure}

-We now bring in a completely orthogonal approach to computing the groups $H^*_c(F(X,n);\Q)$ when $X$ is a wedge of circles: using an $\SymGroup[n]$-equivariant CW-structure on the one-point compactifiction $F(X,n)^+$.
+We now bring in a completely orthogonal approach to computing $H^*_c(F(X,n);\Q)$ when $X$ is a wedge of circles: using an $\SymGroup[n]$-equivariant CW-structure on the one-point compactifiction $F(X,n)^+$.
 This was introduced and featured as the central computational tool in the first author's recent work \cite{BCGY21}.

-The resulting cellular cochain complex consists of only two nontrivial chain groups, each of which free as an $\SymGroup[n]$-representation.
-The linear dual of this $2$-step complex also featured in Powell-Vespa \cite{PV18}, though the vast generality of their framework needs some unpacking to make it amenable to computations.
+The resulting cellular cochain complex consists of only two nontrivial chain groups, each of which is free as an $\SymGroup[n]$-representation.
+The linear dual of this $2$-step complex also featured in Powell--Vespa \cite{PV18}, though the vast generality of their framework needs some unpacking to make it amenable to computations.